dfuse-io/dfuse-eosio/README.md

 If it's the first time you boot a `nodeos` node, please review https://developers.eos.io/welcome/latest/tutorials/bios-boot-sequence and make sure you get a grasp of what this blockchain node is capable.

+The default settings of `dfuseeos` allow you to quickly bootstrap a working development chain by also managing the block producing node for you.

 ### Requirements